-We’re delighted to start summer with a new Scholar’s Compass series.
 Scholar’s Compass is our ongoing online devotional for academics.
 In it, we ask authors to write about how their academic vocations and their lives as followers of Christ fit together in a simple format: A quote from Scripture or a Christian author, a reflection, a question to think about, and a prayer.
 Since we launched the series in 2014, Scholar’s Compass has been one of our most widely read features.
 You can browse the whole series here.
-Today we welcome new ESN author Christian Brady.
-He’ll share a Scholar’s Compass series on transitions with us as we move into the summer.
+In this post, ESN author Christian Brady begins his Scholar’s Compass series on transitions.
+Follow this link for the whole series.

 Jeremiah 18:1 The word that came to Jeremiah from the LORD: 2 “Come, go down to the potter’s house, and there I will let you hear my words.”
 3 So I went down to the potter’s house, and there he was working at his wheel.
 4 The vessel he was making of clay was spoiled in the potter’s hand, and he reworked it into another vessel, as seemed good to him.